 David Borrink – Senior Designer of TOS Magazine

 David Borrink designs The Old Schoolhouse® Magazine.
-He met his wife, Sallie, online, and 15 years later they are still best friends.
-David and Sallie started their homeschooling journey when their only daughter, Caroline, started kindergarten.
-David has worked in graphic design for more than 25 years, starting in the corporate setting and then for the past 11 years in his own home business, Arts & Letters, which he runs with Sallie.
-David likes to spend time with his wife and daughter, read historical biographies, collect old road maps, drink cinnamon dolce lattes, and play with his daughter and her vast collection of stuffed animals.
-David says his mission at TOS “is to make everyone look good.
-I want my design and work ethic to glorify Christ so that everyone is promoted and encouraged, whether it be the authors, staff, or the reader.
-It’s all about them.”
+He met his wife, Sallie, online, and twenty-five years later they are still best friends.
+David and Sallie started their homeschooling journey when their only daughter, Caroline, started kindergarten, and now they're entering the "high school years."
+David has worked in graphic design for more than thirty-five years, starting in the corporate setting and then for the past twenty years in his own home business, which he runs with Sallie .
+David says his mission at TOS "is to make everyone look good.
+I want my design and work ethic to glorify Christ so that everyone is promoted and encouraged, whether it be the authors, staff, advertisers, or the reader."

 Jane Brockway – Production Assistant

-Jane Brockway has been married to her husband for 22 years, and they have two children, one of whom has Asperger’s syndrome and ADHD.
+Jane Brockway has been married to her husband for twenty-nine years, and they have two children, the oldest has graduated from college and the youngest is in her senior year in college.
 She has homeschooled since the older child was 4.
 She has a master’s degree in computer science and works on the production side of TOS doing things like ensuring links work and placing videos.
 She worked as a programmer prior to having children, and has since worked as an adjunct instructor at universities in town.
 She loves music and plays both piano and saxophone.

 Kathleen Conway - Editorial Assistant to Senior Editor

 Kathleen Conway is a freelance editor of The Old Schoolhouse® Magazine.
 She received her bachelor of arts in psychology from the University of Virginia and master of arts in mass communication from the University of Georgia.
 She spent twenty years as a writer, producer, and reporter for CNN and HLN (formerly Headline News).
-She's married, with two adult step-daughters and a 9-year-old son.
+She's married, with two adult step-daughters and a son in middle school.
 They live in Lilburn, Georgia, outside of Atlanta.

 Dara Ekanger - Freelance Editor

 Dara Ekanger is a freelance editor and former Senior Editor of Molly Green Magazine.
-She lives in northeast South Dakota with her husband, Talmage, and three children, ages 8-16.
+She lives in northeast South Dakota with her husband, Talmage, and three children, ages 10 to 18.
 A homeschool graduate herself, she earned bachelor's degrees in Spanish and international studies before moving full time into the publishing world.
 She loves planning homeschool schedules, gardening, and of course, reading.

 Alexis Mathews - HwH Blog Manager

 Alexis Mathews is the Homeschooling with Heart blog manager and the SEO Specialist for The Old Schoolhouse® and SchoolhouseTeachers.com.
-She lives in Middle Tennessee with her husband and 6 children ages 8-18.
-She's enjoyed homeschooling for 11 years and plans to homeschool all of her children through high school.
+She lives in Middle Tennessee with her husband and five children ages 9 to 17.
+She's enjoyed homeschooling for thirteen years and plans to homeschool all of her children through high school.
 She loves the outdoors, gardening, and learning alongside her children.
 She's also active in her local Civil Air Patrol squadron helping young men and women learn about emergency services and become the leaders of tomorrow.